-- Competing formats
+Competing formats

 - MathML another W3C recommendation

 - TeX a favorite of mathematicians using TeX for layout

 - Proprietary formats (Word, MathType, etc.)

 - Multiple files or a file with multiple formats for each equation

-- Presentation versus Context;

-MathML provides both forms
+- Presentation versus Context;MathML provides both forms

-- Can we get a consensus for what is really needed and actually useful?
+- Can we get a consensus?

+- What is really needed and actually useful?

+- What format(s) should be used?